import pandas as pd

 def scatter_data(ax, df):

-Although it looks difficult to completely separate the defaulted loans from the loans which were repaid in full, it does look like there is some pattern to find.
+Although it looks difficult to completely separate the defaulted loans from the loans which were repaid in full using just the interest rate and the loan/income ratio, it does look like there is some pattern to find.
 Loans which were repaid in full concentrate in the lower right corner of the visualization.
 This makes sense – these are loans which have low interest rates and which are relatively small sums relative to the annual resources of the borrower.

 A very common approach in problems like this one is to assign, to each loan applicant \(i\), a score \(s_i\) which predicts their likelihood to default on a loan.
 Higher scores indicate greater reliability.
-Let’s formulate a linear score function:
+The score \(s_i\) is expected to be a function of the features of the loan application \(i\), which in this case might include things like the interest rate and the loan/income ratio.
+We typically encode the features in a vector \(\mathbf{x}_i \in \mathbb{R}\).
+So, the statement that the score is a function of the features can be written as

 \[ \begin{aligned} s_i = w_1 \times (\text{loan interest rate}_i) + w_2 \times (\text{loan percent income}_i)\;. \end{aligned} \]